 A city limits sign for the City of Hogansville exists at the southern portion of Highway 29 (shown on previous page).
-However, the planning team sees the potential at Boyd Road and US 29 for another gateway that incorporates larger signage, smaller scale street lighting, plantings, and perhaps a Hummingbird statue to signify the entrance into the city's industrial area, with downtown being just a few short blocks away.
+However, the planning team sees the potential at Boyd Road and US 29 for another gateway that incorporates larger signage, smaller scale street lighting, plantings, and perhaps a Hummingbird statue to signify the entrance into the city's industrial area, with downtown just being a couple short blocks away.